andi-cho/ChristmasBot/README.md

 # ChristmasBot

-Twitter bot that tweets every morning the number of days until Christmas.
+Twitter bot that tweets every morning the number of days until Christmas